How to become an Oncologist

 Surgical oncology – cancer is treated via surgery.
 This can involve removing tumours and nearby tissues during an operation.
 Surgical oncologists also perform certain types of biopsies, which can help diagnose cancer.

-Oncology is further defined through work done in specialist areas such as Geriatric, Gynaecologic, Hematologic, Neurologic, Paediatric, Thoracic and Urologic oncology.
+Oncology can also form a subspecialty through work done in specialist areas such as Geriatric, Gynaecology, Hematology, Neurology, Paediatric, Thoracic and Urology oncology.

 Essential Skills for Becoming an Oncologist